jellyfin-archive/jellyfin-docs/general/server/live-tv/setup-guide.md

 ![](~/images/live-tv-setup-guide1.png)

-Choose between 'Schedules Direct' and 'Xml TV'
+Choose between 'Schedules Direct' and 'Xml TV'.
+You currently cannot use both at the same time.

 **Schedules Direct:**